Blog

 Common Mistakes To Avoid

-The first mistake is choosing equipment before defining what the program needs to accomplish for employees, residents, tenants, and guests in the modern workplace or property common area.
+The first mistake is choosing equipment before defining what the program needs to accomplish for night shift, weekend, overtime, and early-morning employees in the 24/7 workplace.
 A polished machine in the wrong corner will underperform, while a simpler setup in the right path can become part of the routine.
-The second mistake is assuming the largest format is always the most useful for employees, residents, tenants, and guests.
+The second mistake is assuming the largest format is always the most useful for night shift, weekend, overtime, and early-morning employees.

-The third mistake is treating employees, residents, tenants, and guests as one generic audience inside the modern workplace or property common area.
+The third mistake is treating night shift, weekend, overtime, and early-morning employees as one generic audience inside the 24/7 workplace.
 Different people may use the same amenity for breakfast, a short break, an after-hours meal, a customer wait, or a late commute.
 The provider should be able to plan around those patterns instead of offering the same product set everywhere.

 Colorado Fit And Next Step

-For Colorado sites like a modern workplace or property common area, the strongest vending programs are practical, polished, and low-lift.
-Teams can review AI Vending’s Denver metro locations, compare related articles and insights, or use the contact page to start a site-specific conversation about cashless vending.
+For Colorado sites like a 24/7 workplace, the strongest vending programs are practical, polished, and low-lift.
+Teams can review AI Vending’s Denver metro locations, compare related articles and insights, or use the contact page to start a site-specific conversation about 24/7 smart vending.

 FAQs

-A good cashless vending program fits the modern workplace or property common area, serves a real routine for employees, residents, tenants, and guests, offers products people will actually buy, and keeps stocking and service with the provider.
+A good 24/7 smart vending program fits the 24/7 workplace, serves a real routine for night shift, weekend, overtime, and early-morning employees, offers products people will actually buy, and keeps stocking and service with the provider.
 The equipment matters, but the operating model matters more.

 When should a site choose a micro market instead of smart vending?

-A micro market usually makes sense when the modern workplace or property common area has enough traffic, space, and visibility for open browsing and a broader food selection.
-Smart vending is often better when employees, residents, tenants, and guests need a smaller footprint, cashless control, and simpler placement.
+A micro market usually makes sense when the 24/7 workplace has enough traffic, space, and visibility for open browsing and a broader food selection.
+Smart vending is often better when night shift, weekend, overtime, and early-morning employees need a smaller footprint, cashless control, and simpler placement.

 What should the client team manage after installation?